So I thought that I’d share our savings journey by documenting here where we start and how we achieved our 30k goals last time 🙂

 Both of us have access to our accounts, are across what goes in and what goes out and we talk about money with each other to understand where we are at and where we want to be!

 Whether you are an individual or a couple, be across your money!!
-Whether you are working or not, know what’s going on!
+Whether you are working or not, you NEED to be aware of what’s going on!

 I think it’s super important to have some goals in place to motivate you to work towards.